sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 "No!
 I wouldn't have ever lost the Time Pieces or come down onto the planet if the Mafia didn't try to extort me for safe passage!"
 She put on a deeper voice, trying to mimic the Mafia's vocal tone. "*All boats must pay toll, even in space!
 Blah blah blah!*"

-Snatcher chuckled, despite the situation. "*Can't we convince you to stay for just a bit longer?
+Snatcher chuckled, despite the situation. "*Yep, that sounds like the idiots we know and love.
+Can't we convince you to stay for just a bit longer?
 I've got another contract with your name on it!*"

 "No. I've done enough, Snatcher."
 She sighed.
 "I just want to go *home*."